Goldsboro Workers’ Compensation Lawyer

 As advocates for injured workers, we know the workers’ compensation system inside and out.
 Attorneys Chris Brantley and Adam Smith are North Carolina Board-Certified Specialists in Workers’ Compensation Law.
 That designation is reserved for lawyers with have demonstrated knowledge, experience, and achievement in their field.

-Goldsboro workers’ compensation lawyers Chris and Adam also have extensive experience in handling workers’ comp appeals.
-They also met education requirements, had their competence and qualifications verified by other lawyers, and passed a challenging exam to achieve this distinction.
+Workers’ compensation lawyers Chris and Adam also have extensive experience in handling workers’ comp appeals.
+They also met education requirements, had their competence and qualifications verified by other lawyers, and passed a challenging exam to earn this distinction.

-At Riddle & Brantley, your case will be in the hands of North Carolina workers’ comp lawyers who have specific training and knowledge regarding workers’ comp laws and regulations.
-Reach out to us for help with your case.
+At Riddle & Brantley, your case will be in the hands of workers’ comp lawyers who have specific training and knowledge regarding workers’ comp laws and regulations.
+Reach out to us at (919) 778-9700 for help with your case.

 What is Workers’ Compensation?